yazz/VisualJS/README.md

 ### What is the extension for all Yazz apps?
 The extension is ".yazz" but you can also use the ".js" extension for loading some simple Javascript apps

+### How can I work with Yazz offline when developing Ethereum apps?
+You can run yazz using the Docker Eth node:

+    docker run -it -p 30303:30303 ethereum/client-go --syncmode "light"